Beware of utility scams targeting SRP customers

 - You can check your account status anytime in My Account or on the SRP Power App.

 - Scams can occur in person, through email or by text.
 Stay vigilant.

 If you feel you’ve been the target of a scam, contact your local law enforcement or the Arizona Attorney General’s Office.

 Is it a scam?

 Do not let them in or pay.
-If your payment is past due, we do not collect payments in-person.
+If your payment is past due, we do not collect payments in person.
 Our field employees cannot accept payment.
 If the person is claiming they need to perform repairs or upgrades, call us to confirm they are an employee.
-All employees wear SRP logo shirts, have an I.D. badge and will be driving a vehicle with a SRP logo.
+All employees wear SRP logo shirts, have an I.D. badge and will be driving a vehicle with an SRP logo.

 Unless you scheduled an appointment with SRP, no SRP employee will ask to enter a customer's home.
 SRP does not sell products or services door to door.